ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 - Rolling 24mos of Data

 **Business Logic in this Model:**
+- Valid events where the Event Create DateTime is >= User Create DateTime

 **Other Comments:**
 - Note about the `action` event: This "event" captures everything from the [Events API](https://docs.gitlab.com/ee/api/events.html) - issue comments, MRs created, etc. While the `action` event is mapped to the Manage stage, the events included actually span multiple stages (plan, create, etc), which is why this is used for UMAU.
 Be mindful of the impact of including `action` during stage adoption analysis.